artalar/reatom/docs/src/content/docs/getting-started/testing.md

   order: 4
 ---

-The first thing you need to do is install the test helpers
+The first thing you need to do is install the test helpers.

 ```
 npm i @reatom/testing